“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 … And now I’m sharing this experience of teaching with you!

-Developed specifically as an online program, so you can meet and interact with fellow teachers on the path, like yourself, from all over the world.
+You’ll meet and collaborate with fellow teachers on the path, like yourself, from all over the world.

 Module 1: What Calls You to Teach?